matthewvowels1/minSEM/README.md

    6. delete the remaining node
 10. Repeat step 5 'project causes' again now that any superfluous confounding paths have been removed
 11. Removed isolated (completely disconnected) nodes from graph.
-12. Return reduced graph and set of confounders
+12. Return reduced graph, set of confounders, and set of precision variables